NEHApawar522/UI-Fragmentation-Assignment/README.md

 Reuse of Hooks: I'll ensure that custom hooks such as useWallet, useChainSelector, and useAppSupplies are still utilized within the appropriate components to maintain functionality and reusability.

-Improving Readability: By breaking the UI into smaller components, the code will become more readable, as each component will focus on a specific aspect of the UI.
-This will also make it easier to navigate and understand the codebase for future developers.